Andor

 Since humans went underground, Earth has, in fact, healed.
 But it’s not Earth anymore.
 It’s now called Orbana, and it’s inhabited by strange plants and animals and aliens.

-Based on the book series by Tony DiTerlizzi, Apple TV+’s WondLa is a fascinating sci-fi series that most families will find charming and entertaining.
+Based on the book series by Tony DiTerlizzi, Apple TV+’s WondLa is a fascinating sci-fi story that many families may well find charming and entertaining.

 At its core, this a story about family.
 Eva sets out to find humans because she’s been taught her whole life that they will become her friends and family.
 However, what Eva discovers is that family doesn’t have to be related to you—or, in this case, even the same species as you—to love you.

-Eva makes friends with Rovender Kitt, a scavenger with an uncanny sense of direction, and Otto, a gliding “water-bear.”
+Eva makes friends with Rovender Kitt, an alien scavenger with an uncanny sense of direction.
+She also befriends Otto, a gliding “water-bear.”
 They help her on her journey to WondLa.
 But Eva also realizes that Muthr (who manages to make it out of Sanctuary 573) is part of her family, too.
 Muthr hasn’t just raised Eva because of programming but rather because she loves Eva.

 There are some other nice messages mixed in about growing up, stewarding nature and pursuing justice, too.